Hi, arriving in Istanbul Oct 30 and departing Nov 11. can anyone suggest an itinerary? Travel by train, preferably. Thank you.

 I think with your 13 days, you should have just enough time to do all that.
 We are just finishing up our blog posts of Turkey, so you can see some of our thoughts at www.iPadNomads.com

 The above answer is a good one.
 Turkey is a lovely country.
 Buses are much easier (and nicer) than trains in Turkey.
 But distances are long ...
 I'd recommend flying from Istanbul to Cappadocia to save time because you'd be packing a lot in to your trip.
-For more info on spectacular Turkey this post might help: http://traveleater.wordpress.com/turkey-not-greece/ over 5 years ago
+For more info on spectacular Turkey this post might help: http://traveleater.wordpress.com/turkey-not-greece/ about 8 years ago

 I wouldnt hire a car as this is expensive and challenging.